jmiquis/ClassRoomExercises/README.md

-# ClassRoomExercises
+# 📚 Some random exercises from many different languages
-Some of my web developer certificate exercises.
+Some of them looked really tricky back in time... and I think they are still right now!! 🤯